-Critical Habitat for gulf sturgeon was established in 2003 68 FR 13370) and consists of 14 geographic units encompassing 2,783 river kilometers as well as 6,042 square kilometers of estuarine and marine habitat.
+Critical Habitat for gulf sturgeon was established in 2003 (68 FR 13370) and consists of 14 geographic units encompassing 2,783 river kilometers as well as 6,042 square kilometers of estuarine and marine habitat.
 Primary constituent elements for the conservation of Gulf Sturgeon are abundant food items, riverine spawning sites with substrates suitable for egg deposition and development, riverine aggregation areas, a flow regime necessary for normal behavior, growth, and survival, water and sediment quality necessary for normal behavior, growth, and viability of all life stages, and safe and unobstructed migratory pathways.
 As with green sturgeon, only the marine portion of designated gulf sturgeon critical habitat occurs with the action area and thus may be affected by the proposed action.

 While the proposed sea turtle research activities could directly overlap with the essential features of designated sawfish and sturgeon critical habitat, very few if any, effects are possible.
 The temporary operation of vessels and gear (e.g., stationary nets and trawl) to catch sea turtles would not significantly alter the physical or oceanographic conditions within the action area.
 Only minor changes in water flow and current would be expected from research vessel traffic and capture gear.
+The underwater sound scape or the addition of anthropogenic noise is not identified as a physical or biological feature essential for conservation of these ESA-listed fish species.
+The use of ADDs is not expected to affect any physical or biological feature identified in any critical habitat designation.
 Any effects of these activities on the identified essential features of sawfish and sturgeon critical habitat are expected to be insignificant.
 It is also unlikely that turtle research gear will interact with sturgeon prey items.
 The freshwater and riverine areas that are included in the critical habitat designations for gulf sturgeon and green sturgeon do not overlap with the proposed action area and therefore were not further considered in this analysis.